sjova/cypress-typescript-new-dib-playground/STYLEGUIDE.md

 - Please confirm your tests in Cypress Test Runner
 - Pull latest changes from the source branch
 - Please add a descriptive title and description when creating PR
-- Confirm tests in Chrome and Electron (headless) browsers
+- Confirm your tests in Test Runner (Chrome and Electron) and run your tests headlessly (Electron) at least once
 - Execute tests at least three times
 - If the error(s) occurs randomly, it should be corrected